samhithathatavarthy/allergy_prediction/README.md

 ### Sample Code

-Explore these code snippets to understand how to work with comprehensive allergy-related data, including demographics, pets, and location, using Python.
+Explore these code snippets to understand how to work with a diverse set of allergy-related data, including demographics, health history, and location, using Python.

 ```python
 import pandas as pd